Table of Contents

 Apurva Davé

 Apurva Davé is the chief marketing officer at Aembit.
-I like to take small things that are important and make them big things that are even more important.
-I did that at Riverbed (early days to IPO), Jut (founder), Sysdig (seed to unicorn), and Google Cloud Security (3x’d team and revenue).
-Despite my obsession with growth, I still enjoy surfing small waves with my longboard.
-But hey, you can’t grow everything!
-I hold a computer science degree from Brown University and an MBA from UC Berkeley.
+He likes to take small things that are important and make them big things that are even more important.
+He did that at Riverbed, from its early days through its IPO; at Jut, which he founded; at Sysdig, from seed stage to unicorn; and at Google Cloud Security, where he helped triple the team and revenue.
+Despite his obsession with growth, Apurva still enjoys surfing small waves with his longboard.
+But hey, you can’t grow everything.

 You might also like